kyegomez/zeta/docs/purpose.md

 # Zeta's Purpose

-Eevery once in a while, a revolutionary product comes along that changes everything.
+Eevery once in a while, a revolutionary project comes along that changes everything.

 A landscape cluttered by rigid frameworks, plagued by inefficiencies, and where developers - our brightest minds - are bogged down by limitations.